How to Style a Coffee Table?

 How To Choose Objects?

-Varied heights are the main idea of styling coffee table when selecting objects.
-A grouping of 3 heights is suggested: tall, mid-high and short.
+Varied heights are the main idea for styling coffee tables when selecting objects.
+A grouping of 3 heights is suggested: tall, mid-high, and short.

-Imagine that everything on your coffee table is in the same height.
+Imagine that everything on your coffee table is at the same height.
 You won’t feel relaxed but cabined.
-The impression your home leaves to your friends will be stiff.
+The impression your home leaves on your friends will be stiff.

 The height of the objects you choose should match the size of the coffee table.
 And if you are using a tray, the objects in a narrow base fit better.

-For taller objects, vases should be a good option and you can put fresh branches in it to add some life to the vignette.
+For taller objects, vases should be a good option and you can put fresh branches in them to add some life to the vignette.